richarai7/citizen-dev/README.md

 - **Endpoint**: `/api/process_csv`
 - **Method**: POST
 - **Purpose**: Process CSV data and return statistics
-- **Use Case**: When Flynn uploads a CSV to storage, this function validates, processes, and returns summary data
+- **Use Case**: When Alice uploads a CSV to storage, this function validates, processes, and returns summary data

 ## 📚 Documentation